 Almost every church consists of at least some members who were saved at a very young age and some denominations allowed these members when they were young children to take communion.
 Other denominations say that it’s only for adults, but what if a child understands what sin is, sees their need for the Savior, repents of their sins, and then puts their trusts in Christ, should they not also be able to take communion or the Lord’s Supper?
 Is communion intended only for believing adult members of the Body of Christ but not children who are believers?

 When Paul gave instructions to the Corinthian church, he didn’t single out that communion was only for adults so it would seem logical that we cannot exclude children who have come to saving faith in Christ.
 However, Paul gives a warning and perhaps a clue as to who should take communion.
 Is that person, whether an adult or child, mature enough to be able to discern exactly what the Lord’s Supper means?
 Paul wrote that for all of those who take communion, they should be able to examine themselves because anyone who eats and drinks without discerning the body can eat and drink judgment on themself (1 Cor 11:28-29).
 Is the child knowledgeable enough to be able to examine themselves?
-That is a critical issue because if they take communion “without discerning the body [they can bring] judgment on” themselves.
+That is a critical issue because if they take communion “without discerning the body [they can bring] judgment on” themselves but also upon church leadership and the parents.
 Is the child who takes communion able to understand this?
 Do they know what it means to examine themselves or to be able to discern the body?
 For that matter, can the adult members to the same thing?

 Ultimately, by asking the young child questions, one may see if they understand what communion is all about.
 The parents and the pastor can ask the child who has professed faith in Christ if they know exactly what it means to examine themselves.
 Is the child also able to discern just what the bread and wine (or grape juice for children and many adults) means and why they are taking it?
 Do they know what these represent?
 Can they comprehend what the symbolism is?
 Can they understand the depth of the meaning of the broken bread and drink symbolizes the broken body of Jesus and the blood spilled on their behalf?
 Are they somber in recognizing this?
 Also, if a person has not professed faith in Christ after repentance, then most churches will not allow them to take the Lord’s Supper.
 Communion is only for members of the Body of Christ, the church.
 By excluding non-members, whether an adult or child, they are following biblical instructions and guidelines for who can and who cannot take the Lord’s Supper and it’s actually in their best interests and for their own good (1 Cor 11:28-30).